-- 1. For purposes of ranking Initial Applications, points awarded according to Section 20 of the QAP will not be considered.
+- 1. For purposes of ranking Initial Applications, points awarded according to Section 21 of the QAP will not be considered.
 Only points awarded according to this Section 9.C will be considered. - 2.
 Development Team Track Record - a.
-No individual involved in the Owner Entity or Developer Entity has been involved in a 2019, 2020, or 2021 MTBA application that received and subsequently returned a Firm Commitment Letter 10 points - 3.
+No individual involved in the Owner Entity or Developer Entity has been involved in a 2020, 2021, or 2022 MTBA application that received and subsequently returned a Firm Commitment Letter. - 3.
 Other Sources of Funds - a.
 Number of points awarded will be proportional to Other Sources of Funds expressed as a percentage of total development costs (e.g. if Other Sources of Funds expressed as a percentage of total development costs = 23.456%, then 2.3456 points will be awarded).
+Points will only be awarded for funds for which a fully executed agreement, award letter, or contract is included with the Initial Application.
+Note: points will be carried out four places to the right of the decimal point.
+Up to 10 points - 4.
+Deepest Rehabilitation - a.
+Number of points awarded will be proportional to rehabilitation hard costs expressed as a percentage of total development costs (e.g. if rehabilitation hard costs expressed as a percentage of total development costs = 23.456%, then 2.3456 points will be awarded).
 Note points will be carried out four places to the right of the decimal point.